agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250917.md

 - Added sensitivity columns to make it easier to calculate without having to go back into the calibration data
 - First, uses fixed calibration offsets to calibrate data
 - Then, for each calibration date, uses the UZA and Temperature correlation offsets to calibrate
+- Now, will plot
+	- A lot of data, so going to take this slowly and start by comparing the different fixed offsets